Stochastic analysis of ultra-high energy cosmic ray interactions: Continuous energy losses

 \subsection{Coherent inhomogeneities}

-Cases of coherent inhomogeneities involve target photon fields that vary over time.
-These fields affect all rates according to a predetermined, time-dependent function, regardless of the state of the cascade.
+Cases of coherent inhomogeneities involve target photon fields that vary over time, since all rates are affected by the time-dependence of the field regardless of the state of the cascade.
 For sources, a fireball scenario fits this description, given the adiabatic cooling of the interaction volume as it expands.
-In the case of propagation, the adiabatic losses produce such inhomogeneities because their effect is only a function of propagation time and the initial epoch, regardless of the nuclear species transited.
+In the case of propagation, the cosmological evolution of the target photon backgrounds and the adiabatic losses experienced by UHECRs can produce such inhomogeneities.

-When the interaction rates can be expressed as the product of a scaling function dependent on distance (or redshift, time, etc.) and a rate dependent on boost, the distribution and the density functions have been derived \citep{Albrecher2019, Zhang2020}:
+In general, when the interaction rates can be expressed as the product of a scaling function $\mu(L)$ dependent on distance (or redshift, time, etc.) and a rate dependent on the boost, the distribution and the density functions are analogous to the homogeneous ones \citep{Albrecher2019, Zhang2020}: